jeremy-rifkin/markdown-math-gh-compiler/README_latex.md

 It's designed for use as part of a makefile, github action ([example][2]), or similar workflow.

-Currently tables and lists are not supported in the markdown reconstruction.
+Tables are not supported currently.
+Lists are mostly supported but there a couple kinks with nested lists.

 The tool works by reconstructing the tokens returned by a markdown parser, altering only the math token.
 This is necessary for robustness, simply matching `$...$` and `$$...$$` might match half-way